Four photos featuring open-top Rover Eight cars. - at Old Classic Car Forum

 1920s Rover 8.

-The first photograph shown here was sent in by a visitor to the site in 2006, and is reproduced with their permission (thanks Chris).
-The second photo was sent in 2005, again requiring identification, and is shown again with the sender's permission (thanks Brian!).
+The first photograph shown on this second page of Rover 8 photos was sent in by a visitor to the site in 2006, and is reproduced with their permission (thanks Chris).
+The second photo was sent in 2005, again requiring identification, and is also shown with the sender's permission (thanks Brian!).

 Rover 8